Natural fermion mass hierarchy and mixings in family unification: Phenomenology

 \textbf{FCNC and Higgs Decays:} Note that the up quark and down quark mass matrices in our model are identical to those obtained in Lykken, Murdock and Nandi (LMN)\cite{Lykken:2008bw}\cite{Babu:1999me}.
 So, as shown there, if we choose the parameter $\epsilon$ to be $\sim1/50$, our model is in good agreement with all the quark masses and CKM mixings.
 However, the crucial difference is that in our present model the existence of three light chiral families, as well their mass and mixing hierarchies has its origin in a gauge family symmetry, $SU(9)$.
 Another important difference is that our singlet Higgs fields have masses close to the GUT scale, not the EW scale.
 Thus the phenomenology of this model is very distinct from the LMN model.
 A further difference with the LMN model is in the flavor changing neutral current (FCNC) interactions.
 In our case, because the singlet Higgs fields are very heavy (close to the GUT scale), their VEVS do not contribute to the mass matrix elements, or to the Yukawa coupling matrix elements.
 Thus, in our model, the mass matrices and the Yukawa coupling matrices for the up and down quark sector are proportional, and hence there are no flavor changing neutral current interactions at the tree level.
 Thus the predictions of our model for the flavor changing neural current processes are the same as in the SM.
 The same is true for Higgs boson decays.\\

-\textbf{Neutrino Masses and Mixings:} Because we need ${\bf\bar9}_F$ of $SU(9)$ to obtain ${\bf\bar5}_F$ of $SU(5)$ for the chiral fermion families, $SU(5)$ singlet fermions are unavoidable.
+\textbf{Neutrino Masses and Mixings:} Because we need $\irrepbar{9}_F$ of $SU(9)$ to obtain $\irrepbar{5}_F$ of $SU(5)$ for the chiral fermion families, $SU(5)$ singlet fermions are unavoidable.
 Thus, the existence of singlet right handed (RH) neutrinos are required in our model, similar to a $SO(10)$ GUT, and contrary to a $SU(5)$ GUT.
 These RH neutrinos get Majorana masses from the $SU(5)$ singlet Higgs whose VEVs are about 50 times smaller than the GUT scale, as needed to explain the hierarchy of quark masses and mixings.
-Thus our model naturally explain why the mass scale of the RH neutrinos are smaller than the $SU(9)$ GUT scale as needed to obtain the light neurino masses at the observed level via the see-saw mechanism.
+Thus our model naturally explains why the mass scale of the RH neutrinos are smaller than the $SU(9)$ GUT scale as needed to obtain the light neutrino masses at the observed level via the see-saw mechanism.
 Furthermore, the Dirac mass terms between the light neutrinos and the heavy RH neutrinos occur via dimension 4 operators at the tree level.
-Hence, in agreement with observation, there will not be large hierarchies among the light neutrino masses or among the neutrino mixing angles.
+Hence, in agreement with observation, there will not be large hierarchies among the light neutrino masses or among the neutrino mixing angles.\\

-\textbf{Acknowledgments:} We thank Z. Murdock for useful discussions.
+\textbf{Acknowledgments:} We thank Carl Albright for some very helpful remarks about the first version of this manuscript.
+We thank Z. Murdock for useful discussions.
+The work of RF was supported by a fellowship within the postdoc-Programme of the German Academic Exchange Service (DAAD).
 TWK thanks the Aspen Center for Physics for hospitality while this work was in progress.
 SN would like to thank the Fermilab Theoretical Physics Department for warm hospitality and support during the completion of this work.
 The work of JBD and TWK was supported by US DOE grant DE-FG05-85ER40226.
 The work of SN was supported in part by the US Department of Energy, Grant Numbers DE-FG02-04ER41306 and DE-FG02-ER46140.